MicrosoftDocs/minecraft-creator/creator/Documents/SystemRunGuide.md

 1) Process "asynchronous code" continuations
     - Code following await would execute here.

+1) Process system job queue with a time slice based on current and previous frame estimates
+    - For generators created with system.runJob.

 1) Loop over system.run callbacks and after events.
     - Process all system.run callbacks.
     - Process all before and after events.
     - Possibly queue any new before and after events as a result of previous steps.
     - Repeat until no more events or system callbacks are queued for the current tick.

-1) Process system job queue with time remaining
-    - For generators created with system.runJob.

 1) Increment tick and end the script portion of the tick.